 Horizon CU offers two checking accounts, Replenish Checking and Bridge Checking, both of which require a minimum $100 opening deposit.
 The Replenish account has no monthly fees or minimum balance requirement, and is a non-interest bearing account.
 The Bridge account has a $6 monthly service fee if the average daily balance falls below $500.
 It also earns 0.05% APY if an average daily balance of $1k is maintained.

 Earlier this year, DA guest contributor, Charles Rechlin, wrote an article, ”Notes on Personal CD Investing: Relationship Rate CDs” that discusses the pros and cons of relationship CDs.
 It’s well worth the read.

 As stated in the Truth In Savings disclosure, the Early Withdrawal Penalty (unique to Horizon CU’s Special Certificates) reads as follows:

 The penalty is forfeiture of all dividends earned

 and paid to the account at time of early withdrawal.

 Headquartered in Spokane Valley, Horizon Credit Union’s field of membership (FOM) is primarily residency based, with individuals who live, work, or worship in the following locations eligible for membership:

 Idaho Counties - Benewah, Bonner, Boundary, Kootenai, Latah, Lewis, Nez Perce, and Shoshone

 Montana Counties - Beaverhead, Broadwater, Deer Lodge, Gallatin, Granite, Jefferson, Lake, Lewis and Clark, Mineral, Missoula, Powell, Ravalli, Sanders, and Silver Bow.
-(Note: since I last wrote about Horizon CU, the FOM has expanded to include an additional seven Montana counties.)

 In addition, federal employees living or working in Region One of the United States Forest Service are also eligible for membership.